 - Please don’t use any artificial materials such as plastic, silver foil, tinsel, glitter.
 Fairies much prefer natural materials.
 Any wood should be untreated, and only water based paints should be used.
 Fairies love natural materials such as bare wood, twigs, leaves, jute twine, moss, hessian and feathers … mainly because their woodland friends tend to nibble on them.
 They also look better when mushrooms and toadstools grow on them.

 Bluebells, Buttercups, Cow Parsley, Moss and Dog Rose are all vital equipment for Fairies.
 They bathe in Buttercups, ring the Bluebells to call other Fairies and use Dog Rose in many of their perfumes and potions.
-The comforting umbrellas of Cow Parsley provide Fairies with welcome shelter from bad weather … and on hot summer nights, they sleep on beds of moss.
+The comforting umbrellas of Cow Parsley provide Elves and Fairies with welcome shelter from bad weather … and on hot summer nights, they sleep on beds of moss.

-- Fairies love eating nuts and fruit, so please feel free to leave some treats out for them.
+- Elves and Fairies love eating nuts and fruit, so please feel free to leave some treats out for them.
 It would also make them very happy if you were to leave some bird seed out for their friends.

 - Visit them regularly and see what’s changed since the last time you were there!